ShaunF777/CS50x-Ground-Control-with-ESP32/README.md

 [espressif.com-esp-dev-kits Documentation](https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32/)

-**But this is what i found to work:**
+**But this is what I found to work, and problems i had to figure out:**
-- Now double check your device COM port: In terminal type **`python -m serial.tools.list_ports`**.
+- Check for your device COM port: In terminal type **`python -m serial.tools.list_ports`**.
 - **This gives me COM8, so i'll be using COM8 as an example, in my terminal commands.
 Im also going to add the linux commands below, just for you to be able to see the difference, when using windows from Linux.**

 - To get your board info: **`python -m esptool -p COM8 flash_id`**
 - If you are putting MicroPython on your board for the first time then you should first erase the entire flash by holding in the **"BOOT/FLASH"** button and using this command:
+> 😤 IMPORTANT TO AVOID FRUSTRATION 😤: If you are currently connected to the device REPL, first disconnect before trying to erase or flash firmware, as the REPL needs to disengage/free the coms, for the esptool to be able to use it.
+For more on What REPL is, scroll down to STEP 10
 ```shell
 for Linux: esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash
 for windows : python -m esptool --chip esp32 --port COM8 erase_flash